TomasBivainis/reading-notes/QuantitativeFinanceNotes/QuantitativeFinancialAnalyticsNotes.md

   - **Bid price** - the amount that is offered for the purchase of a security.
   - **Ask price** - the amount that is required by the seller.
   - **Spread** - A “spread” between the bid and ask prices that serves to compensate those who make a market in the issue will typically exist.
 Depending upon the depth of the market, spreads may vary from 1 or 2 percent to as large as 5 percent.
 (Ask price - bid price)

+The primary (new issue) market is the first sale or new issue market.
+All Initial Public Offerings (IPOs) are new issues.
+When a firm (or government) sells its securities to the public, it is a primary transaction.
+After a bond or share is in the hands of the public, any trading in the security is said to be in the secondary market.
+Both exchange and OTC transactions can be secondary trades.

+- **Market order** - order to broker to buy or sell security at the best available price.
+- **Limit order** - specified a maximum (minimum) price that the customer is willing to pay (receive) to buy (sell) the stock.
+- **Stop order** - provides a price above (below) the current market price of the stock that, if reached by the market, the customer desires to trigger a buy (sell) market order.

+## SEC

+Forms required to be reliesed by companies by the SEC:

+- **10-K** - a detailed annual filing.
+- **10-Q** - a somewhat less detailed quarterly filing.
+- **8-K** - a filing required in the case of a special event or change in the firm's circumstances such as the resignation of a member of the company's board of directors.
+- **Proxy Statement** - indicates when and where the firm's annual meeting is to take place.